 Complete business information in Part 3

-In Part 3 of Form 941, you’ll provide information about your organization.
-Any questions that don’t apply to you can be left blank.
+In Part 3 of Form 941, you'll provide information about your organization.
+You can leave any questions that don't apply to you blank.

-This section includes questions about if your business has closed, if you’re a seasonal employer only, and if you have expenses allocated to qualified health plans for sick leave wages and family leave wages.
+This section includes questions about whether your business has closed, whether you're a seasonal employer only, and whether you have expenses allocated to qualified health plans for sick leave wages and family leave wages.

 Now that you’ve made it this far through the form, the hard part is over.
 All that’s left to do is assign an employee’s or tax preparer’s information for the IRS to contact in case of any problems (if you choose to do so) and sign and date the form.